-This recipe for Holiday Biscotti, is a nice combination of sour cherries, pistachios and mini chocolate chips.
-I like the fun crisp nutty texture engulfed by fruit and chocolate.
-I tend to make my logs thinner than the average recipe, so that the cookies come out smaller, which makes them easier to dunk into cappuccino or coffee.
+Traditional biscotti are made without butter; however, I enjoy them made with butter as well, like in this recipe.
+My Holiday Biscotti are loaded with a nice combination of sour cherries, pistachios and mini chocolate chips, creating a festive look in the dough.
+The crisp nutty texture engulfed by fruit and chocolate seems to ring “holiday time.”
+I tend to make the dough logs thinner than the average recipe, so that the cookies come out smaller, which makes them easier to fit into a cappuccino or coffee or cup.

-Biscotti will store in a cookie jar or container for a week or more, so you can make a big batch and not worry about spoilage.
-Also, Holiday Biscotti make great gifts too!
+These biscotti will store in a cookie jar or container for a week or more, so you can make a big batch and crunch away for days to come.
+They make great gifts too!

 6 tablespoons butter, room temperature